Metal 3D

-Buy Metal 3D here Request more information about CYPE programs
+Buy CYPE 3D here Request more information about CYPE programs

 General Data

-Metal 3D has been developed to offer the user a software program with greater assistance I the design of steel, aluminium and timber structures (design of connections, ties, bracing, etc).
+CYPE 3D has been developed to offer the user a software program with greater assistance in the design of steel, aluminium and timber structures (design of connections, ties, bracing, etc).

-Metal 3D analyses any type of structure made up of steel, aluminium or timber bars and carries out all the checks stated in the Code.
+CYPE 3D analyses any type of structure made up of steel, aluminium or timber bars and carries out all the checks stated in the selected code.
 It has been adapted to the CTE and to other national and international codes for steel, timber, aluminium and concrete (foundations) structures.
 The program undertakes a fire resistance analysis, design and check on all timber sections.
+For steel sections, the fire resistance is checked and the protective coating is designed.
 Earthquake analysis is also carried out (Modal Spectral Analysis) in accordance with the national and international code.
 2nd order effects (P-delta) are considered with wind and earthquake loadcases.

 Consult our marketing department or your usual distributor of CYPE products for a list of the available national and international codes for this program and their corresponding prices.